ibm-cloud-docs/power-iaas/faq.md

 FLS provides access to RHEL OS fixes and updates through activation keys for Power servers, which are hosted on an IBM satellite server within the IBM Cloud environment.
 To register for FLS, select one of the stock (RHEL OS) images that are provided by IBM {{site.data.keyword.powerSys_notm}} Private Cloud.

-The following list is an example of FLS offerings:
+The following list is an example of the FLS offerings:

 * Stock images: RHEL 8.4 (General and SAP), RHEL 8.6 (General and SAP), RHEL 9.0 (General)
 * Support:	You pay IBM for support